List of BanG Dream! characters: Ran Mitake

 Ran Mitake (美竹 蘭, Mitake Ran) is the lead singer and rhythm guitarist of Afterglow, and a third-year student at Haneoka Girls' High School.
 She plays a crimson Gibson Les Paul.
 Ran's family has a 100-year history as experts in ikebana flower arrangement.
 She is honest, strong-willed, hates losing, and gets lonely easily due to her awkward and aloof nature.
 Ran deeply treasures her time with her friends, and regularly says the phrase "Same as always" as a compliment of her band's performances.
 Although she is officially not the band's leader, she has to make decisions for them at times as Himari doesn't have a strong-enough will to do so.
 Due to her band's emphasis on the bonds between its members over musical skill, she considers Yukina and Roselia to be Afterglow's rivals.

-During her second year of middle school, Ran was assigned to a different class from her friends, ending a streak of the five being classmates dating to elementary school.
-Due to her quiet nature, she struggles to make acquaintances in her new class, prompting her to skip lessons to retreat to the school rooftop.
-On the roof, she vents her frustrations via poems, which are eventually turned into Afterglow's song lyrics.
-Ran is pushed by her friends to become the vocalist as she understands the lyrics, but she chooses to also play the guitar to keep her hands occupied on-stage.
-When the band becomes popular in the area and seeks to participate in the Girl Jam competition, Ran's father disapproves and orders her to prioritize flower arrangement; the pressures of the event and her family cause Ran to become withdrawn and lash out at her bandmates.
-After making amends with her friends, she confronts her father about her dedication to Afterglow and invites him to Girl Band Jam.
-Upon watching them perform, he changes his mind and accepts the band's importance to her.
-As Ran continues flower arranging in addition to the band, her bandmates fear their status quo is being disrupted by Ran's changing commitments, including their inability to comprehend her proposed lyrics.
-When the five meet and reconcile after watching the sunset and sunrise, Ran changes her lyrics to reflect the friends remaining connected even as she develops as a person.

 Ran is voiced by Ayane Sakura.
 Sakura was initially skeptical of portraying Ran due to her inexperience in music, but agreed to join after being intrigued by Afterglow's premise.
 Courtney Lomelo voices Ran in the English dub.